shortstheory/dtn-unetstack/README.md

 The PDUs themselves will be serialized to JSON for storage on the node using the [Gson](https://github.com/google/gson) library.
 The filename of this JSON will be the PDU ID.
 This will make it easier to manage the files with relation to the database entries.
 All the serialized PDUs will be kept in a separate directory on each node.

-When the DtnAgent finds a new node, it will query the database/data structure for the PDUs destined for the node.
+When the DTNA finds a new node, it will query the database/data structure for the PDUs destined for the node.
 Once this is done, the TTLs are checked for expiry.
 If the PDU is still alive, the PDU's TTL will be reduced by (currentTime - arrivalTime).
 The agent will then send the PDU over one of the ReliableLinks.
 It will continue to listen for notifications for the delivery status of the PDUs.
 If the agent is notified of a successful transmission, the entry is deleted from the database/data structure and the corresponding JSON file is deleted along with it.
-If the agent receives a notification about delivery failure or it doesn't get a notification at all, it will try retransmitting the PDU periodically while 1) the other node is still "visible" 2) the PDU is Still Alive.
+If the agent receives a notification about delivery failure, it will try retransmitting the PDU periodically while 1) the other node is still "visible" 2) the PDU is Still Alive.

 On a periodic basis (with a TickerBehavior), DtnStorage will scan the available files for their TTLs and will delete any files which have expired.
 The frequency of cleaning old files can probably be adjusted based on the amount of buffer space left on the node.

 ```
-// This will also be an inner class of DTNAgent!
+// This will also be an inner class of DTNA!
+// should this be allowed to make the DatagramReqs or should that be offloaded to the DTNA?
 class DtnStorage {
     class DtnMsg {
         long id;